 Posts circulated today alleging that Paul Martinez and his wife, Leah, who co-own the Strip District clubs CAVO and Cake, attended the protest armed with what appeared to be semi-automatic weapons.
 The posts were accompanied by various media photos taken at the protest.

-As reported by Pittsburgh City Paper, the protest, which took place outside of the Downtown City-County Building, drew around 120 people demanding that the state government reopen businesses and halt the coronavirus closures.
+, the protest, which took place outside of the Downtown City-County Building, drew around 120 people demanding that the state government reopen businesses and halt the coronavirus closures.

 In a since-deleted public post on his Facebook page, Paul Martinez seemed to confirm that two of the protesters, one wearing a George Washington mask and period coat, the other wearing a scarf over their face, were him and Leah.

 Now-deleted Facebook post from CAVO and Cake owner Paul Martinez

 He followed up with a post submitted earlier today that reads, “Everyone is trying to bash us for attending this protest.
 Saying we have 'guilt by association' to others that were there.
 Well maybe the crowd would have looked different if anyone else actually showed up to fight for their cause like I tried to get a week ago.
 But hey, if it makes you feel good about yourself to send us vile messages than go for it.”